Interactive Performance performed at Woerdz Spoken Word Festival, Lucerne, Switzerland on October 19 & 20, 2018

 Woman Made Gallery, Chicago, USA, November 23, 2019

 In 2010, in evolution of a poetry practice, I decided to interview the public working with a feminist consciousness that the personal is political.
 The poems become a starting point for performance.
 In this performance art piece, I pull the poem entitled A Taste of Honey out of my mouth that I wrote for Jose Hernandez who now goes by Rose Hernandez.
-The visceral textuality of the poem is performed in a facial choreography as I pull the entire text out of my mouth.
+The visceral textuality of the poem is performed in a facial choreography as I pull the entire poem out of my mouth.
 I then stitch the text *My Body* onto my breast and invite the audience to select text from the poem mapping a woman’s erogenous zones.
 A book is placed at the end of the table entitled Utopic Dialectics (upside down), that spells out Silence, each page holding each letter.
 I tear each page and invite the audience to participate in spelling the word SILENCE.
 As we move to form the word I encourage the audience to move their bodies.
-When the word is spelled, I throw my mouth contraption onto the floor.
+When the word is spelled, I throw out my mouth contraption.
 I then perform the Poem for Sylvia Hikins called A Long Road that talks about the long road to liberty and how it takes action.

 There is a double meaning in the decision to use the word Silence.
 The first was to make visible the loud silence that was compounding our collective bodies the day our current president was elected and the second is to create a moment to reflect on how we need silence when living under a political machine that employs the spectacle as a tactic.
 The performance is poetic and speaks to the beauty of what it means to be a womxn.